William Congreve, The Way of the World

 coverage of the trial would humiliate the family.

-- Lady W offers Mirabell Millamant's hand in return for helping her
+- Lady W offers to allow Mirabell to wed Millamant in return for his helping her

 escape (saving W's and M's fortunes, but apparently leaving Mrs. F. in